 Thinking about possible jobs in finance?
 There are lots of great and varied opportunities in this industry.

-And if you’re serious about a finance career, you may also want to consider an MBA or master’s degree in finance.
-These programs can help get you on the right path.
-An MBA will give you a solid business background, while a finance degree will go more in-depth on financial theory.
+If you’re serious about a finance career, you may also want to consider an MBA or master’s degree in finance to expand your skills and experience and put yourself on the best path to success.
+An MBA will give you a solid business background, while a graduate finance degree will go more in-depth on financial theory.

 Here are some interesting jobs in finance to consider, including job descriptions and average salaries: